BjornWilliams/DocsVersaTul/docs/source/index.rst

 functionality that can be reused across a multitude of DOTNET projects.

 It’s comprised of several NuGet packages that can be used alone or together.
-There are packages for Caching, Database Data Access, Logging and Array/Collection management.
+There are packages for Caching, Database Access, Logging and Array/Collection management.

 .. note::